justinwinslow/angular-combobox/README.md

 ## TODO

-* Selectively position options dropdown up or down depending on input position on screen
 * Better docs
 * Bower registry
 * Make it work with select boxes?
 (Started on this, decided it wasn't a good idea)